The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 This command instantly sets the file’s size to zero, freeing up the space.

-How to Review User and Temporary Files
+Review User and Temporary Files

 • /tmp Directory: This directory is used for temporary files.
 While most systems clear it on reboot, sometimes files can be left behind.
 It’s worth checking this directory for any old, large files that can be removed.